Te-Maramataka/mataripy/README.md

 If you want to be more precise, it is on and after two days before the June solstice.
 ### Summary
 The Matariki holiday is a Friday during or after the first Tangaroa Luna period after 19 June.
+## How to Find Out Moon Phase
+### Recommended Way - JPL Horizons
+The most accurate way to calculate the moon phase is through [Horizon System](https://ssd.jpl.nasa.gov/horizons/) from NASA's Jet Propulsion Laboratory.
+For a quick check, you can use their [web app](https://ssd.jpl.nasa.gov/horizons/app.html).
+However, to do arbitary prediction, you will need to use their [API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) or a third party API wrapper for your language.
+More on that later.